rice-systems/quicksilver/Benchmark/README.md

 ## ANN

 - annoy: https://github.com/spotify/annoy (commit 8c5930)
-	- Code in ./ann are based on annoy
+	- Code in ```cd ./ann``` are based on annoy
 	- Compile with ```make```
 	- Build a random hash table with ```./build.x```
 	- Perf random queries: ```./query.x```

+## Redis

+- redis 4.0.14
+	- Compile with ```make MALLOC=jemalloc```
+	- Benchmark redis server with memtier on a client machine connected with a 40Gbps NIC
+	- Scripts and redis server configs are in ./redis folder